gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

-The transport of INIT, INIT-ACK COOCKIE-ECHO, COOCKIE-ACK by means of DTLS chunk ensures that the peer requesting the restart has been previously validated and the SCTP statemachine after having reached ESTABLISHED state moves automatically to PROTECTED state.
+The transport of INIT, INIT-ACK COOCKIE-ECHO, COOCKIE-ACK by means of DTLS chunk ensures that the peer requesting the restart has been previously validated and the SCTP state machine after having reached ESTABLISHED state moves automatically to PROTECTED state.

 A restarted SCTP Association SHALL continue to use the Restart DTLS Key Context,